-We denote by $\mu$ the centre of mass of the epistemic landscape of intersubjective quality, and assume that it exists.
-Consequently, for any reviewer i, the epistemic landscape characterizing how that reviewer assesses quality also has a centre of mass located at $\mu - b_i$ .
+We denote by μ the centre of mass of the epistemic landscape of intersubjective quality, and assume that it exists.
+Consequently, for any reviewer i, the epistemic landscape characterizing how that reviewer assesses quality also has a centre of mass located at $\mu - b_i$.

-As before, we assume that an editor or reader averages reviewer assessments to obtain her best estimate of the quality of a paper.
-So for a paper x reviewed by n reviewers the quality estimate is $f_n(x) = \frac{1}{n} \sum{i=1}^n f(x + b_i)$ .
+As before, we assume that an editor or reader averages reviewer assessments to obtain her best estimate of the quality of an article.
+So for an article x reviewed by n reviewers, the quality estimate is $f_n(x) = (1/n)\sum{i=1}^n f(x+b_i)$.

 The question then is whether the quality estimate improves with the number of reviewers.
-This is the question whether, for a paper x, $f_n(x)$ gets closer to f(x) as n increases.
-Depending on the shape of the landscape and reviewers' biases, this may be true for some values of xand false for others.
-What we would like to know, then, is whether for an arbitrary paper the quality estimate gets closer to the intersubjective quality with more reviewers, that is, whether the function $f_n$ as a whole becomes more similar to the function f as n increases.
+This is the question whether, for an article x, $f_n(x)$ gets closer to f(x) as n increases.
+Depending on the shape of the landscape and reviewers' biases, this may be true for some values of x and false for others.
+What we would like to know, then, is whether for an arbitrary article the quality estimate gets closer to the intersubjective quality with more reviewers, that is, whether the function f_n as a whole becomes more similar to the function f as n increases.

 How do we characterize the similarity of two functions?
 Here we take the following approach: compare the centres of mass.
 The centre of mass measures the central tendency of a function, giving some indication of where in the landscape the highest peaks of quality occur.
 This is a fairly crude measure of similarity: two functions may have the same centre of mass but be dissimilar in other respects.
 However, it has the advantage of giving us a single number (or m-dimensional point, rather) for each function.
-This measure works well when the landscapes are single-peaked and mostly smooth, as two such landscapes with similar centres of mass of $f_n$ is $\mu - \frac{1}{n} \sum{i=1}^{n} b_i$ , which we compare to $\mu$ , the centre of mass of f.
+This measure works well when the landscapes are single-peaked and mostly smooth, as two such landscapes with similar centres of mass will usually

-&lt;sup>7 More formally, we assume $\int{\mathbb{R}^m} x_j f(x) dx$ is finite for each feature j and define $\mu$ coordinate-wise by $\mu_j = \int{\mathbb{R}^m} x_j f(x) dx / \int{\mathbb{R}^m} f(x) dx$ .
-Given our 'golden mean' approach to paper quality, this assumption is fairly innocent.
+7 More formally, we assume $\int{\mathbb{R}^n} x_i f'(x) dx$ is finite for each feature j and define μ coordinate-wise by $\mu_j = (\int{\mathbb{R}^n} x_j f'(x) dx)/(\int{\mathbb{R}^n} f(x) dx)$.
+Given our 'golden mean' approach to article quality, this assumption is fairly innocent.
 It holds in particular if f has a finite maximum (as it does under any reasonable formalization of the 'golden mean' approach) and the features are measured on finite scales.
 If the features are measured on infinite scales, whether the assumption holds depends on how quickly quality drops off away from the maximum.